+Although the work starts from a setting that is different from the one assumed in this paper, it is worth mentioning the work in~\cite{pequeno2014specifying}.
+The paper focuses on the automatic compiling of R2RML mappings once a set of algebraic correspondences have been manually specified by the user between a relational source and a target ontology.
+The so-called ``Correspondence Assertions'' are a set of algebraic assertions that are meant to express data-metadata mapping, mappings containing custom value functions (e.g., use transformation functions to change the data formats) and union, intersection and difference between tables.
+SQL views are then crated on the basis of the specified user assertions and used as an intermediate step to automatically compile the final R2RML mappings.
+The design and implementation of an authoring tool supporting the user in the specification of the algebraic correspondence assertions is still underway.

-Work in~\cite{sequeda2012} is very closely related ours, as it also introduces a catalog of mapping patterns.
-However, there are major differences between such work and the present, namely in that work: \begin{compactitem} \item patterns are not formalized, and presented in a ``by-example'' fashion following the \texttt{R2RML} syntax; \item patterns are derived from ``commonly-occurring mapping problems'' based on the experience of the authors, whereas in this work patterns are derived from conceptual modeling and database design principles; \item patterns are not evaluated against a number of different real-world, and complex scenarios over heterogeneous domains and design practices as it was done here. \end{compactitem}
+As for a systematic categorization of mappings, works~\cite{sequeda2012,sequeda-book} are very closely related ours, as they also introduce a catalog of mapping patterns.
+However, there are major differences between such work and the present, namely in these works: \begin{compactitem} \item patterns are not formalized, and presented in a ``by-example'' fashion following the R2RML syntax; \item patterns are derived from ``commonly-occurring mapping problems'' based on the experience of the authors, whereas in this work patterns are derived from conceptual modeling and database design principles; \item patterns are not evaluated against a number of different real-world, and complex scenarios over heterogeneous domains and design practices as it was done here. \end{compactitem}

-To the best of our knowledge, there are no other works whose main focus is a systematic categorization of mappings in \vkgs. \cite{mirror} and~\cite{JKZH*15} provide indeed such a categorization, but it is aimed at supporting bootstrapping of mappings.
-In addition, the vast majority of the scientific contributions, restrict their attention to the algorithms behind the generation of mappings, notably~\cite{pinkel2013incmap,CCKK*17,sequeda2015ultrawrap} for the R2RML language.
-Another notable difference between our work and mapping bootstrappers is that we provide foundations towards other tasks than bootstrapping, as discussed in Section~\ref{sec:discussion}.
+Other works providing a systematic categorization of mappings in \vkgs are \cite{mirror} and~\cite{JKZH*15}.
+However, the focus of such works is aimed at supporting bootstrapping of mappings.
+Other contributions restrict their attention to the algorithms behind the generation of mappings, notably~\cite{pinkel2013incmap,CCKK*17,DBLP:conf/semweb/SequedaM15} for the R2RML language.